Sam Walton – The Brain behind World famous Walmart

-Sam Walton received the Medal of Freedom for his entrepreneurial spirit and his concern for community and employees by President George Bush on March 17, 1992.
-He passed away in April, 1992 and at that time his net worth was estimated around $25 billion.
+Sam Walton received the Medal of Freedom for his entrepreneurial spirit and his concern for the community and employees by President George Bush on March 17, 1992.
+He passed away in April 1992 and at that time his net worth was estimated around $25 billion.

 Walton’s Walmart Today

-In today’s time, Walmart is the largest company in the world by revenue of around $514.4 billion.
-Sam Walton and his story of dedication, wits and using his flair as a salesman to understand the customer and provide them with best offers and prices when it comes to their everyday products and undercutting the competition smoothly is what made his success possible.
+In today’s time, Walmart is the largest company in the world with a revenue of around $514.4 billion.
+Sam Walton and his story of dedication, wit, and using his flair as a salesman to understand the customer and provide them with the best offers and prices when it comes to their everyday products and undercutting the competition smoothly are what made his success possible.
 One can learn that to become successful one doesn’t need a new or unique idea, you can use any existing product or service and make it very lucrative for the customer.